🐶 Free shipping on order over $75

 Shop Now

-If your dog won’t eat their kibble, but will happily devour treats, you’re not alone; partial anorexia is a common problem with dogs and there could be several reasons for it.
+If your dog won’t eat their kibble but happily devours treats, you’re not alone!
+Partial anorexia is a common issue among dogs, and there could be several reasons for it.

-But don’t worry!
-You can fix the issue and help your dog eat their regular food again.
+But don’t worry, pet parents!
+You can fix this problem and help your dog eat their regular food again.

-Here are 15 reasons your dog won’t eat their food but will eat treats — and how to end the hunger strike.
+Here are 14 reasons your dog won’t eat their food but will eat treats—and how to end the hunger strike.

-Diagnosing issues with your dog’s health and diet isn’t always easy because many things could cause it.
-But don’t worry; we share everything you need to know to solve this problem.
+Diagnosing issues with your dog’s health and diet isn’t always easy because many factors could be at play.
+But don’t worry; we have everything you need to know to solve this problem.

 Here are some common reasons dogs refuse their food and what to do about it:

-Vaccinations can sometimes temporarily reduce a dog's appetite.
-This is usually short-lived and they should get back to normal within a day or two.
+Vaccinations can sometimes temporarily reduce a dog’s appetite.
+However, this is usually short-lived, and the dog should return to normal within a day or two.

 After vaccinations, ensure your dog stays hydrated and offer bland, easily digestible food like unseasoned chicken and rice.
 If the loss of appetite persists or other symptoms develop, call your vet.

-• Spruce it up with plain, sugar-free Greek yogurt, 100% Peanut Butter, or unsalted Tuna water
+• Spruce it with plain, sugar-free Greek yogurt, 100% peanut butter, or unsalted tuna water.

-*Gradually introduce new food by mixing it with the current food to allow your dog to adjust.
-Consult your vet if your dog's picky eating persists, as it may indicate an underlying health issue.
+• Gradually mix new food with the current food to help your dog adjust.
+Consult your vet if your dog’s picky eating continues, which may indicate an underlying health issue.

-You would gladly eat an Oreo over a bowl of spinach, right?
-Your furry friend is the same way.
+You’d probably choose an Oreo over a bowl of spinach.
+Your furry friend feels the same way.

-To stop this, establish a feeding schedule and limit treats, giving them only as rewards for good behavior or training.
-Only give them healthy treats and don’t exceed 10% of their daily caloric intake.
+To combat this, establish a feeding schedule and limit treats, giving them only as rewards for good behavior or training.
+Only offer healthy treats and don’t exceed 10% of their daily caloric intake.

 You can also use a food puzzle or interactive feeder to make mealtime more fun for your dog.